Bags or bottles of plant food always have three numbers

 An easy way to remember what each number represents is to think of them as “up, down and all around.”

-The second number stands for Phosphorous and does two things…stimulates downward root development and lots of big beautiful blossoms (think huge flowers hanging down)
+The second number stands for Phosphorous and does two things…stimulates downward root development and lots of big beautiful blossoms (think huge flowers hanging down.
+Phosphorous is essential for starting new plants to get them off to a deep rooted start and then again later in the season to promote those

 The third number, potassium, helps plants stay strong all around.